Norşuntepe: The site and its environment

-Before it was flooded, Norşuntepe was located on the Altınova Plain along a tributary of the Murat River.It is now partially submerged by the reservoir created by the Keban Dam; its top is still above the water level.
+Before it was flooded, Norşuntepe was located on the Altınova Plain near the mouth of the Murat River (downstream from the town of Palu, Elazığ).
+It is now partially submerged by the reservoir created by the Keban Dam; its top is still above the water level.
 The site consists of a central hill or "acropolis" measuring 140 by 100 m and 35 m high, making it the largest tell in the area.
 The central hill is surrounded by lower terraces encompassing an area of 800 by 600 m.

-Occupation history
+History

 Norşuntepe was occupied from the Chalcolithic to the Iron Age.
 The excavators have recognized 40 different occupation levels ranging in date from the fifth millennium BC to ca. 600 BC.
 Its occupation levels overlap to a large degree with those excavated at nearby Arslantepe.

+Chalcolithic

 The Chalcolithic occupation at Norşuntepe can be divided in 3 phases.
 The oldest Phase I dates to the Middle Chalcolithic and included Ubaid-type pottery.
 Phase II represents the Late Chalcolithic and during its final levels, more complex architecture appeared in the excavated area.

-Copper production was practiced during this period.
+Phase II: Metallurgy and arsenical bronze

+Also during Phase II, copper and arsenical bronze production was practiced at the site.

+Norşuntepe provides first clear and unambiguous evidence of arsenical bronze production in this general area before the 4th millennium.
+It demonstrates that some form of arsenic alloying was being deliberately practised.
+Since the slag identified at Norşuntepe contains no arsenic, this means that arsenic-bearing materials were added separately.
+The evidence was discovered at the levels with Ubaid style ceramics, where also were found a number of structures related to the Mesopotamian architectural traditions.
+A related site in the area from the same time period is Değirmentepe, where arsenic-bronze was also produced around 4200 BC.

+Phase III

 The final Chalcolithic phases were characterized by small-scale single-room houses.
-Radiocarbon dating from the different Chalcolithic levels provided dates between 4300-3800 BC.
+Radiocarbon dating from the different Chalcolithic levels provided dates between 4300 and 3800 BC.